pietrofxq/jquery-ellipse/README.md

 ```

-Take note that the length of the word *DOESNT* count the length of the ellipsi.
+Take note that the length of the word *DOES* count the length of the ellipsi.
 When you use it, make sure to subtract the length of the ellipsi you chose, or subtract 3 when using the default.
-For example: if you set the length for 30, your text will have the length of 33.
+For example: if you set the length for 30, your text will have the length of 27 + 3 caracters of the ellipsi, using the default configuration.

 ## Example